Cerebral Palsy Compensation Claims

 - If a baby is left in the birth canal for too long, resulting in a lack of oxygen to the brain

-- If there has been jaundice or meningitis that was not diagnosed early on
+- If there a delayed diagnosis of jaundice or meningitis

 Effects Of Cerebral Palsy

-Movement and motor function are the two main areas that are affected by someone who has cerebral palsy.
-The effects of cerebral palsy can vary a lot and people experience different degrees of disability from mild to more serious.
-The most common effects are those associated with muscle control; walking; writing and doing everyday tasks like getting dressed can be difficult or impossible for some people.
+Cerebral palsy affects two main areas in someone who suffers from the condition: movement and motor function.
+The effects of cerebral palsy can vary a great deal.
+Different people experience different degrees of disability from mild to more serious.
+The most common effects are those associated with muscle control.
+Everyday tasks like getting dressed, walking, writing can be difficult or impossible for some people.

 Although there is no cure for cerebral palsy, there are treatments available which can improve the quality of life for someone who has the condition.
 These include therapy, walking aids and equipment, however, these can be expensive on an ongoing basis.